 Top 3 Picks: A Closer Look

-Our top three retirement stock picks offer the best combination of income, stability, and quality for long-term retirement portfolios.
+Our top three retirement stock picks offer the best combination of income, low volatility, and quality for long-term retirement portfolios.

 Methodology

-We filter for stocks with stability scores of 65 or higher (top quartile for low volatility), quality scores of 55+ (profitable, well-managed companies), and dividend yields above 1%.
+We filter for stocks with low volatility scores of 65 or higher (top quartile for low volatility), quality scores of 55+ (profitable, well-managed companies), and dividend yields above 1%.
 Each stock must also carry a Buy or Strong Buy overall rating.

-The stability score is the primary sort factor because for retirement portfolios, capital preservation matters more than maximum upside.
-Stocks with high stability scores exhibit lower drawdowns during market corrections and more consistent earnings through economic cycles.
+The low volatility score is the primary sort factor because for retirement portfolios, capital preservation matters more than maximum upside.
+Stocks with high low volatility scores exhibit lower drawdowns during market corrections and more consistent earnings through economic cycles.

 Quality scores ensure these are financially healthy companies with strong balance sheets, high returns on equity, and sustainable profit margins — reducing the risk of dividend cuts or financial distress that could devastate a retirement portfolio.